What is the City of Nature all about?

 ‘No one will protect what they don’t care about, and no one will care about what they have never experienced’.

 We hope this City of Nature Plan will change the way in which the city treats its natural environment and how it thinks about the future of its parks and green spaces.
 Opening up more equal access by ensuring all of its green spaces achieve the Birmingham Fair Standard a way of assessing green spaces that is a direct response to the issue of environmental justice.

 Over the next 25 years we want to see Birmingham recognised as a City of Nature where its parks and green spaces are both sustainably managed and funded.
 The delivery of the plan will involve the whole council and its core third sector partners though a City of Nature Alliance; whilst at the same time reaching out to the citizens of Birmingham to facilitate significantly more involvement.

 There is a value to all this work that for too long has remained invisible; what this document sets out to do is make visible all the benefits that come to the city and its citizens through having good quality blue and green spaces.

 This City of Nature Plan can also be a mechanism to help realise the vision in Our Future City Plan 2040 for a Bolder Greener Birmingham; producing a single continuous narrative to be read through city documents that reflect the national and international position.

-We want to share as much information as we can with as many people as possible to continue to help shape this document and the approach and pledges it suggests as a way forward.
+We want to continue to share as much information as we can with as many people as possible to help shape the plan and the approach and actions it suggests as a way forward.
 It is still very much work in progress but we want this to continue to be a collaborative process with partners and community helping not only create the plan but also to help deliver it.
 You can find out more about how you can get involved here: https://www.birmingham.gov.uk/info/50273/our_future_city_plan_ofcp/2518/our_future_nature_city_plan/2